Bytes and Bits

 Morgan Taylor

-I'm not sure I agree about Game Development.
-To me, it seemed more like Ray Tracing.
+I'm not sure I agree about Rendering.
+To me, it seemed more like Compute Shaders.

 Jamie Garcia